-Find out more about the commercial mediation process by downloading our guide.
+Find out more about the commercial mediation process

 - Mediation provides just that with 90% of mediations ending in a settlement with 74% agreed on the day, the remainder a few days later after the parties have considered their positions in light of the mediation day.